szaumoor/ZSTweaks/ZSTweaks/README.md

 - -1 penalty: Long swords, Scimitars, Katanas.
 - -2 penalty: Staves

+**Component 1121:** Make Flails and Morningstars always inflict a small amount of piercing damage

+Both types of weapon have piercing parts, that's why.
+The amount of piercing is very small and depends on enchantment level:

+- +0, +1 -> 1 point of piercing damage
+- 2+, +3 -> 2 points of piercing damage
+- +4, +5 -> 3 points of piercing damage
+- +6 -> 4 points of piercing damage

 **Component 1150:** Make spears do a baseline damage of 1d8, not 1d6

 1d6 is a little low for spears in my opinion and it fills the imaginary "gap" of two-handed weapons with damage between staves and two-handed swords and halberds.